 Pinch Plate Hold: Hand a client a weight plate and instruct him to pinch it between his fingers, letting gravity provide the challenge.
 See how long he can maintain his grip.

-A lack of forearm power can compromise one’s ability to build strength in other parts of the body.
+A lack of forearm strength and power can compromise one’s ability to build strength in other parts of the body.
 Stronger forearms enable individuals to grip with confidence, allowing more muscles to generate a greater “squeezing force”.
 This adaptation serves us well not only during workouts but also in many activities of everyday life.